DanialArab/Apache-Spark/README.md

 No matter how nice it is, there's going to be a limit on how much ram or how much storage you can add to a single machine.
 So in distributed machines, you can just keep adding systems to the network and just get more power

 <a name="7"></a>
-##### Fault-tolerance
+#### Fault-tolerance

 Distributed machines also include fault tolerance, which is really important when you're talking about large data sets.
-If one machine fails, the whole network can still go on, which you can't do on a local machine if your local machine crashes due to some error in the calculation you just lost all your calculation, all your data and fault tolerance is a fundamental idea where you're going to be replicating your data across multiple machines.
-So even if one goes down, your calculations and your data still persists and goes on.
+If one machine fails, the whole network can still go on, which you can't do on a local machine if your local machine crashes due to some error in the calculation you just lose all your calculations, all your data.
+Fault tolerance is a fundamental idea where you're going to be replicating your data across multiple machines.
+So even if one goes down, your calculations and your data still persist and go on.

+<a name="8"></a>
-7. Distributed architecture of Haddop
+### Distributed architecture of Hadoop

     + Hadoop is a way to distribute very large files across multiple machines.
-    + It uses the Hadoop Distributed File System (HDFS)
+    + It uses the 'Hadoop Distributed File System (HDFS)'
     + HDFS allows a user to work with large data sets
     + HDFS also duplicates blocks of data for fault tolerance
     + It also then uses MapReduce